raaksss/Monies/README.md

 - Maintain a running balance with each person
 - Add, edit, and delete transactions
 - Clear visual indicators for money owed to you vs. money you owe
+- Use + for money you owe others, - for money others owe you

 ### 🤖 Fina - AI Financial Assistant
 - Get personalized financial advice